 We’re about to let you in on a pie crust trick that Grandma should’ve taught you.
-(And perhaps she did.)
-When you’re up to your elbows in pastry dough and about to divvy the mound into two—one piece for the top crust, one for the bottom crust—make the portions slightly unequal.
-Without delving into geometry or algebra or calculus or whatever, suffice it to say, you need a little more surface area for that top crust—especially if you’re the sort of home baker who likes to really mound the apples high in the pie.
+(Actually, maybe she did.)
+When you’re about to divvy the mound of party dough in half—one portion for the top crust, one for the bottom crust—make the portions slightly unequal.
+Without delving into geometry or algebra or calculus, suffice it to say, you need a little more surface area for that bottom crust since it has to go up the sides and fold under the top crust.
+You’re welcome.

 - Quick Glance